alisio/opensips/README.md

 * `$mediaproxy_ctrl_socket` Control socket composed by protocol:address:port for controlling rtpproxy.
 E.g 'udp:127.0.0.1:22222'

+* `$mediaproxy_offer_flags` The “flags” string is a list of space-separated items.
+Each item is either an individual token, or a token in “key=value” format.
+Default to 'transcode-PCMA transcode-PCMU codec-mask-G729'

+* `$mediaproxy_type`  Set which mediaproxy wil be used.
+Accepted values are 'rtpproxy' or 'rtpengine'.
+Default to rtpproxy

 * `$rtpproxy_listen_ip` Address where rtpproxy will listen to.
 E.g '0.0.0.0'

 * `$rtpproxy_min_port` Integer representing the lowest rtp port rtpproxy will listen to (e.g 10000)